 This article is the second part of a two-part series where our attorneys discuss the importance of a Time is of the Essence provision.
 If your contract contains this provision, it must be strictly adhered to.
 Failing to adhere could subject you to legal consequences you do not want to deal with.
 These consequences may include liability for losses caused by the delay, a court injunction, or punitive damages.
-If you are facing a dispute regarding a delay, do not hesitate to contact one of our contractor attorneys in Mobile, Alabama.
+If you are facing a dispute regarding a delay, do not hesitate to contact one of our Birmingham contractor attorneys.
 Read part one for the beginning of the article.

 What to Consider